- Gastric Sleeve Surgery

 When it comes to weight loss surgery, a gastrectomy involves a large portion of the stomach being entirely removed.
 That means that the patient will be left with a significantly smaller pouch, preventing them from over-eating and consuming large portions of food.
 The feeling of fullness will be felt much earlier on, completely changing one’s obesity eating habits.

 Weight loss surgery procedures may be useful for people who want to limit the amount of food they eat, who want to change their eating habits and those who are ready to adopt a new, healthy lifestyle but need some help kickstarting the process of losing weight.
-Not only will this type of procedure dramatically reduce the size of the stomach, but the procedure will also include removing parts of the stomach that produce ghrelin, reducing the likelihood of obesity behaviours like binge eating and over-consumption.
+Not only will this type of Newcastle obesity surgery dramatically reduce the size of the stomach, but the procedure will also include removing parts of the stomach that produce ghrelin, reducing the likelihood of obesity behaviours like binge eating and over-consumption.

 Weight loss surgery is very useful in improving and controlling many obesity-related health conditions such as back pain, sleep apnoea, hypertension, high cholesterol, diabetes and depression.
 As well as supporting physical weight loss, surgical intervention often helps to eliminate many of the medical problems associated with obesity.